triggermesh/docs/docs/guides/patterns/knativetrigger.md

 There are two ways that you can trigger a Knative service from TriggerMesh: either with generic HTTP requests, or with CloudEvents.
 This guide explains how to make generic HTTP requests with the [HTTP target](../../targets/http.md), in which the `data` attribute from the event in TriggerMesh is directly used as the body of the HTTP request.

-If on the other your Knative service expects a CloudEvent, or you'd like an example of how to build one from the ground up, then take a look at [this post](https://www.triggermesh.com/blog/build-a-custom-triggermesh-component-with-fastapi) that shows how to build a CloudEvents Knative service using Python FastAPI and route CloudEvents to it with TriggerMesh.
+If on the other hand your Knative service expects a CloudEvent, or you'd like an example of how to build one from the ground up, then take a look at [this post](https://www.triggermesh.com/blog/build-a-custom-triggermesh-component-with-fastapi) that shows how to build a CloudEvents Knative service using Python FastAPI and route CloudEvents to it with TriggerMesh.

 The solution we’ll build in this guide is illustrated in the schema below.